Looking for the most beautiful towns in Tuscany? You’re in the right place!

 3. Panzano in Chianti

 Another must-visit spot in Tuscany is Panzano in Chianti, perched at nearly 500 meters (1,600 feet) above sea level.
+The drive up here is spectacular, but what awaits at the top is even better.

 This charming town is famous for its annual Vino al Vino festival, held every third weekend in September, and the legendary butcher shop of Dario Cecchini, where you can indulge in the perfect bistecca alla fiorentina.